riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 Finally we need to export any variables we want to have access to outside of our package.
 We want access to the `CustomerTracker` namespace variable, so we've added an export entry for it.

 ###Usage
-Now comes the exciting part, actually using the package we created.
-First thing we'll want to do is blank out our existing package file.
+Now comes the exciting part, using the package we created.
+First thing we'll do is blank out our existing package file.

+#STOPPED

 #####/.meteor/packages.js
 {% highlight JavaScript %}